MicrosoftDocs/memdocs/memdocs/analytics/battery-health.md

 ## Reporting Tabs

-The Battery health page has reporting tabs that provide support for insights:
+The Battery health page has reporting tabs that provide support for insights.
+The tabs are described in this section:

 ### Device performance tab